 - Section 2.
 Nominating Committee.
 There shall be a nominating committee appointed by the Executive Board, to consist of three (3) members in good standing of the Section.
 None of these three (3) shall be a member of the Executive Board, and none of these three (3) shall be a candidate for office at the succeeding election.
 Each member of the committee shall serve for a term of one year.
 The chair of the committee shall be designated by the Executive Board.

 ARTICLE VIII.
 AMENDMENTS

 - Section 1.
-Any proposed changes to the bylaws of the Section must be sent to the Bylaws and Resolutions Committee of the Association for review and approval.
-Upon approval, the amended bylaws must be filed with the Secretary/Treasurer of the Section, who will distribute them to the membership of the Section by electronic means at least 30 days prior to any vote on adoption.
+Any proposed changes to the bylaws of the Section must be sent to the Bylaws and Resolutions Committee of the Association for preliminary review and approval.
+Upon approval, the proposed amendments will be filed with the Secretary/Treasurer of the Section, who will distribute them to the membership of the Section by electronic means at least 30 days prior to any vote on adoption.

 - Section 2.
-These bylaws may be amended at the annual meeting of the Section by a majority vote of the members present or participating by electronic means, or by a majority of the votes cast by a mail or electronic ballot conducted by the Secretary/Treasurer of the Section.
+Proposed amendments will be submitted to a vote of the membership of the Section.
+The vote may be conducted at the annual business meeting of the Section or by a mail or electronic ballot conducted by the Secretary/Treasurer of the Section.
 If a majority of the votes cast favor the amendments, then the amendments shall stand adopted.

 - Section 3.
 If adopted, the Bylaws and Handbook Committee of the Section will submit the revised bylaws to the Bylaws and Resolutions Committee of the Association.

 - Bylaws revised, July 26, 2009, primarily to bring TS-SIS Bylaws into conformance with the AALL Model SIS Bylaws.